jross365/Get-ExtendedAttributes/.github/README.md

 ```

 ## **Get-FileExtension**
-A function that returns the file extension of a given file.
+Returns the file extension of a given file.

 ### Using Get-FileExtension